andrazznidar/Random-walk-edges-dodecahedron/README.md

 # Usage with Python
 1. Install Python High-level programming language.
 2. Download the file `Random-walk-edges-dodecahedron.py` from the `Python` folder in this repository.
-3. Run `julia Random-walk-edges-dodecahedron.py` from the command line.
+3. Run `python3 Random-walk-edges-dodecahedron.py` from the command line.
 4. Observe the result **35**.

 # Usage with Wolfram Language Script
 1. Install Wolfram Mathematica computer program.
 2. Download the file `Random-walk-edges-dodecahedron.wls` from the `WolframLanguageScript` folder in this repository.
-3. Run `julia Random-walk-edges-dodecahedron.wls` from the command line.
+3. Open the file `Random-walk-edges-dodecahedron.wls` with Wolfram Mathematica and run the script.
 4. Observe the result **35**.

 # Details